-The VOCES8 Method, written by Paul, is published by Edition Peters in three languages, and is now being used in thousands of schools in nine countries.
+The VOCES8 Method, written by Paul, is published by Edition Peters in four languages, and is now being used in thousands of schools in nine countries.
 The Method is designed to link specific music-making activities with academic improvement in numeracy, literacy and linguistics.
-In 2017 Paul published 'Pas de Deux' a new composition for choir with audience participation, and his new work 'A New World' will be premiered in 2018 in concerts across Europe.
+In 2017 Paul published 'Pas de Deux' a new creative workbook for choir with audience participation ideas.
+As a composer, his new work for SATB choir, SATB soli, piano and timpani, 'A New World' will be premiered in 2018 at La Folle Journée.

 As an educator and public speaker, Paul has given speeches and created sessions on music and leadership, teamwork, music and creativity, health and wellbeing, and The VOCES8 Method.
-In 2014 he gave a TEDx talk entitled “How can we use music to help us learn?”.
+He presented a TEDx talk entitled “How can we use music to help us learn?”.
 Engagements at international conferences include the ACDA National and Regional conventions; Europa Cantat; the London Music Education Expo at the Barbican; Chor.com, Germany; the World Symposium of Singing in Budapest at the Liszt Music Academy; Singing Cities at BOZAR in Brussels; and at the Royal College of Music in London.

 Paul has been singing for nearly 25 years, first as a boy chorister with the choir of Westminster Abbey, and, since 2005 with the group he co-founded with his brother, VOCES8.
 As a recording artist with Decca Classics, Paul has featured on best-selling, chart-topping albums and won a host of international awards.

-Paul is delighted to be an ambassador for Edition Peters, as well as a board member of the 21st Century Musician programme at DePauw University, Indiana, and a trustee for the National Children's Choir of Great Britain
+Paul is delighted to be an ambassador for Edition Peters, as well as a board member of the 21st Century Musician programme at DePauw University, Indiana.

 Photography courtesy of Emma Saunders.